 It is the student’s responsibility to monitor the status of the CSDCAS application and ensure that all materials are received and verified by the deadline.
 An incomplete application cannot be reviewed by the Admissions Committee.

 - Review all of the instructions on the CSDCAS site before completing your application.

-- Begin requesting transcripts, GRE scores, and letters of recommendation to be submitted directly to CSDCAS no later than October1.
+- No later than October 1, begin requesting transcripts, GRE scores, and letters of recommendation that will be submitted directly to CSDCAS.